 Quaint fishing villages, kitschy tourist traps and genteel towns – the Cape has many faces.
 Each attracts a different crowd.
 Families seeking calm waters perfect for little tykes favor Cape Cod Bay on the peninsula's quieter north side.
 College students looking to play hard in the day and let loose after the sun goes down set out for Falmouth or Wellfleet.
-Provincetown is mecca for art lovers, whale watchers, gay and lesbian travelers…well, just about everyone.
+Provincetown is a paradise for art lovers, whale-watchers, LGBTIQ+ travelers and…well, just about everyone.

 Discover some of the most unique and fulfilling experiences your next destination has to offer.

 Tips & Travel trends to help you pick the perfect time to visit this destination.

 Golden rules to keep in mind when traveling to this destination.

 Put these must-see destinations on your next travel wish list.

 Deals and tips on ways to save without sacrificing the fun on your next trip.

 Browse the various transportation options to make your trip that much easier when you arrive.